San Jose del Monte: Geography

+General Land Use

 Growing commercial, residential, and light industrial areas, are found all over the city at major road intersections and along major thoroughfares.
-However, the bulk of the San Jose del Monte's built-up areas are mostly west of Quirino Highway at the primary level to gently sloping 8% terrain, dividing the city into a heavily built-up western section and the largely agricultural eastern section.
+However, the bulk of San Jose del Monte's built-up areas are mostly west of Quirino Highway at the primary level to gently sloping 8% terrain, dividing the city into a heavily built-up western section and the largely agricultural eastern section.
 Most of the city's schools, government institutions, commercial developments, industries, and other urban amenities are in this section.
 The largest contiguous built-up area is at Sapang Palay Resettlement Project area, followed by the conurbation in Tungkong Mangga and Muzon.

 The developments east of the Quirino Highway are mostly scattered residential areas and agricultural lands.
 However, there are a few subdivisions that are some distance away from Ciudad Real and take advantage of its secluded and rural atmosphere.
 These are the Blessed Sacrament Seminary and an Augustinian convent.

 In between the built-up clusters are pockets of agricultural lands, which are continuously converted into built-up uses.
 Planted in these lands are crops such as rice and corn.
-The clustering pattern for both built-up and agricultural uses is partly due to the decisions made by settlers with regard to the hilly conditions that dominate the topography.
-Most of households in the western half of San Jose del Monte opted to convert their lands to residential uses while other maintained the farms.
-This left upland uses, such as those pertaining to forest use, more common towards the easternmost zones.
+The clustering pattern for both built-up and agricultural uses is partly due to the decisions made by settlers about the hilly conditions that dominate the topography.
+Most households in the western half of San Jose del Monte opted to convert their lands to residential uses while others maintained the farms.
+This left upland uses, such as those about forest use, more common towards the easternmost zones.